kvarenya/kvarenya/README.md

 ### Hi there 👋
-I'm Kairav.
+I'm Kumar Varenya.
 Here's a bit about me:

 💻 Currently studying:
  - `B.ASc.
 Computer Engineering` at the University of British Columbia